Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Applications on chaotic partial differential equation systems

-The cost of NILSS is lower than that of the conventional LSS method.
+The cost of NILSS is lower than LSS.
 The number of states in our problem is $12225\times 3 = 36675$.
 If we perform the conventional LSS over the same time span of $5 \times 10 ^4$ steps, the LSS method would require solving a linear equation system with $1.8\times 10^9$ variables.
 This would be a very large cost in both computation time and computer storage.
+In fact, comparing to the application of LSS on a airfoil \cite{Blonigan_lss_airfoil}, our application of NILSS in this paper uses a mesh with 6 times more cells, the physical problem has 6 times more unstable CLVs, we use a computer with only 1/60 many cores, yet NILSS computes sensitivity 5 times faster.
+Multiplying these factors together, we can roughly say that NILSS is thousands times faster than LSS on these open flow problems.